What is a home buyer rebate?

 - More deals also boost their reputation, leading to more word-of-mouth referrals and full-commission clients

 Additionally, the agents also know that if they don’t provide exceptional service and support, the company will stop sending new clients their way.

 Don’t just hire the agent offering the biggest rebate

-Finding the best agent is always more important than getting the biggest possible rebate — a bad fit could end up costing you far more than you save.
+Knowing how to find a good real estate agent is always more important than getting the biggest possible rebate — a bad fit could end up costing you far more than you save.

 We recommend interviewing at least 2-3 agents before making a final decision to find the right fit and ensure a great experience and outcome.

 Try our free agent-matching service!
 Clever connects you with top local buyer's agents — and offers cash back for qualifying purchases.

 Home buyer rebates are complicated!
 Here’s a quick recap of some of the key points from this article:

 - Commission rebates are when a buyer’s agent shares a portion of the fee they collect on a purchase with their client.

 - Rebates can come in different shapes and forms.
 They’re most commonly issued as closing credits, but some companies offer cash refunds.